navarroaxel/navarroaxel.github.io/blog/nodejs-corepack.md

 RUN npm install -g pnpm && pnpm install
 ```

-Now, Corepack is here to make this easier to you:
+Now Corepack is here to make this easier for you:

 ```bash
 RUN corepack pnpm install